Kapendev/parin/examples/README.md

 # Examples

 > [!NOTE]
-> For examples that use sprites, you must download the [atlas.png](atlas.png) file and save it in your project's assets folder.
+> For examples that use textures, the [atlas.png](atlas.png) file must be downloaded and saved in the project's assets folder.

 ## [Hello](hello.d)